Dates to Remember

 Phi Zeta Members can pick up Phi Zeta Cords from the ASA Office starting May 1.
 The cords are yours to keep.

-While we have no objections to family and friends photographing and videotaping the College Convocation ceremony, there have been complaints in the past about people blocking the view of others.
+While we have no objections to family and friends photographing and videotaping the college convocation ceremony, there have been complaints in the past about people blocking the view of others.
 As a result, we ask that guests remain seated or stand in one of the designated areas for documenting the ceremony.
 Guests can go to the front row of the Great Hall to take photographs of students walking across the stage receiving their diploma.
-There will be a professional photography company, GradImages®, on site who will provide on-line images for graduates and family to order prints up to two years after the event.

-For the campuswide Commencement ceremony on Saturday, parking is available in many university lots around the stadium (excluding 24-hour rented parking spots).
-For the Veterinary Medicine Convocation, parking is available in the Krannert Center parking garage.
+For the campuswide commencement ceremony on Saturday, parking is available in many university lots around the stadium (excluding 24-hour rented parking spots).
+For the college convocation ceremony, parking is available in the Krannert Center parking garage and at bagged meters around Krannert Center.
 Please click the link below for accessibility assistance:

 Diploma Information (Mailing Address and Name)